 At this point, any residual moisture that has not been smoked out turns to steam and expands.
 Amazingly, when water turns to steam, it is 1600 times bigger than when it’s in its liquid form (source).

 This is water that is bonded to the clay at a molecular level.
 It starts to be driven off the clay body at around 600F.
 And this continues until about 1100F.

-If there are air bubbles in the clay the moisture will evaporate into the bubble cavity.
+If there are air bubbles in the clay the water will evaporate into the bubble cavity.
 Then as it expands within the bubble cavity, it will cause the pottery to explode in the kiln.

-Thick Walls Can Make Pottery Explode in The Kiln
+Factor 4) Thick Walls Can Make Pottery Explode in The Kiln

 Pre-Heating the Kiln to Avoid Exploding Clay

-As a piece is fired, the temperature in the kiln gradually rises.
-The rate at which it rises and the different stages are called the firing schedule.
-The greenware is undergoing big changes and it needs time to adjust and handle these changes.
+Greenware pottery goes through big changes when it’s being fired.
+The clay needs time to adjust and handle these changes.
 If the temperature ramps up too quickly, the clay will not cope well and this can cause the pottery to explode.

 Firing Too Quickly Can Make Pottery Explode in The Kiln